awarexone/.github/profile/README.md

 AwareXone also works directly with organizations and individuals.

-### Penetration Testing & Security Testing

-Testing applications, APIs, infrastructure, and systems for security vulnerabilities.
-Offensive work runs on written authorisation, an agreed scope, and a named emergency stop contact.
-Reports describe what worked — never which individual fell for it.

 ### Social Engineering Defense

 We run the attacks your staff will really face — the phone call, the invoice, the cloned voice, the service desk reset — then rebuild the judgement those attacks depend on:

-- phishing
-- vishing
-- SMiShing
-- callback phishing
-- impersonation
-- AI-generated / deepfake social engineering
-- adversarial simulation

 Followed by the **Human Firewall Program** that strengthens human defences over time.